This article describes updates being made to the ISO 14971 Standard in the new draft version released for comment in July 2018.

 - Production and post-production activities

-Your procedure should also be integrated with other processes, such as: 1) design control, 2) post-marketing surveillance, and 3) clinical evaluation.
-Your procedure must clearly indicate the priority for implementation of risk control options.
+Your procedure should also be integrated with other processes, such as 1) design control, 2) post-marketing surveillance, and 3) clinical evaluation.
+Your procedure must indicate the priority for the implementation of risk control options.
 The best strategy for ensuring risk control priorities are compliant is to copy the wording of the new EU Regulations verbatim.
 Your process should include performing benefit/risk analysis.
 You should also define your process for risk management review.
-Your review process should specify when subsequent reviews will be done and when your risk management report will be updated.
-Finally, you should identify a post-market surveillance plan for each device, or device family, and use that post-market surveillance data as feedback in the risk management process.
+Your review process should specify when subsequent reviews will be done, and when your risk management report will be updated.
+Finally, you should identify a post-market surveillance plan for each device or device family, and use that post-market surveillance data as feedback in the risk management process.

-The one element that appears to be weakly addressed in the body of the standard is the requirement for traceability of each hazard to the other elements of the risk management process.
-Although traceability is mentioned in Clause 3.5 of the 2nd edition, and Clause 4.5 of draft 3rd edition of ISO 14971, that is the only place is mentioned in the body of the standard.
+The one element that appears to be weakly addressed in the body of the standard is the requirement for traceability of each hazard to the other aspects of the risk management process.
+Although traceability is mentioned in Clause 3.5 of the 2nd edition, and Clause 4.5 of the draft 3rd edition of ISO 14971, that is the only place is mentioned in the body of the standard.
 Traceability is mentioned several more times in Annex A, but the focus seems to be on the risk management file.
 Companies need more guidance on how to achieve this traceability.
-The appropriate place for this guidance is probably in ISO/TR 24971, but in order to maintain this documentation it is likely that a software database will be critical to maintaining traceability as changes are made during design iterations and after commercialization.
-This type of software tool is also need to expedite the review of risk management documentation during complaint investigation.
+The appropriate place for this guidance is probably in ISO/TR 24971.
+Still, in order to maintain this documentation, a software database will likely be critical to maintaining traceability as changes are made during design iterations and after commercialization.
+This type of software tool is also needed to expedite the review of risk management documentation during a complaint investigation.

 Which Risk Analysis Tool should you use?

-In Annex G of ISO 14971:2007, and the EN 2012 version, there are five different risk analysis tools described.
-The word “described” is emphasized, because informative annexes are not “recommended.”
+In Annex G of ISO 14971:2007 and the EN 2012 version, there are five different risk analysis tools described.
+The word “described” is emphasized because informative annexes are not “recommended.”
 The committee that created the 2nd edition of ISO 14971 wanted to provide several suggestions for possible risk analysis tools to consider.
 However, each tool has strengths and weaknesses.
-Additionally, the widespread use of the failure-mode-and-effects analysis (FMEA) tool in the automotive and aerospace industries has spread to the medical device industry and companies seem to believe that regulators prefer the FMEA tool.
+Additionally, the widespread use of the failure-mode-and-effects analysis (FMEA) tool in the automotive and aerospace industries has spread to the medical device industry, and companies seem to believe that regulators prefer the FMEA tool.
 This is not true.
-Companies should be trained in all of these tools, training should consist of more than just reading Annex G and the tools should be used where they are most beneficial.
-My personal recommendations are below:
+Companies should be trained in all of these tools, and training should consist of more than just reading Annex G, and the tools should be used where they are most beneficial.
+My recommendations are below:

-- Preliminary Hazard Analysis (PHA) – This process is absolutely critical during development of design inputs.
+- Preliminary Hazard Analysis (PHA) – This process is critical during the development of design inputs.
 It is also the most underutilized analysis tool.
 I have not seen a single example of this tool written in a procedure by any medical device company.
-I believe this process should be continuously updated as part of training new design team members and should be both product and project specific.
+I believe this process should be continuously updated as part of training new design team members and should be both product and project-specific.

 - Hazard Analysis and Critical Control Point (HACCP) – This process is primarily used by the food industry to prevent the spread of contaminated food supplies.
-Even though it is not typically used by medical device manufacturers, it should be considered as a tool for managing the supply chain for devices.
+Even though medical device manufacturers do not typically use it, it should be considered as a tool for managing the supply chain for devices.
 This model is useful when manufacturing is outsourced, or secondary processing is conducted at second and third-party suppliers.
 Since many FDA inspectors started in the food industry as inspectors, this is also a method that is supported by the FDA as a risk control process for outsourced processes.